linkja/linkja-hashing/README.md

                                    specified, will use the current directory.
  -delim,--delimiter <arg>          The delimiter used within the patient data
                                    file.
 Uses a comma "," by default.
- -unhashed,--writeUnhashed         write out the original unhashed data in the
+ -unhashed,--writeUnhashed         Write out the original unhashed data in the
                                    result file (for debugging). false by default.
+ -enc,--encryptionKey              Path to a public key file to then be used to
+                                   encrypt hashed output
 ```

 **Examples:**